Betty Nippi-Albright

 Nippi-Albright raised concerns about First Nations communities during the COVID-19 pandemic in Saskatchewan.

 As of June 22, 2024, she serves as the Deputy Chair of the Official Opposition caucus and as the Official Opposition critic for First Nations and Métis Relations, for Truth and Reconciliation, and for Innovation and the Saskatchewan Research Council.

+On 5 May, 2026, Nippi-Albright left the NDP caucus to sit as an independent, citing differences with the party's leader, Carla Beck.
+She stated she would continue to represent Saskatoon Centre in the legislature.